Koo’s OT FG gives Falcons improbable 37-34 win over Panthers | Times Leader

 It will surely be the favorite gift he gets this year.

 The teams combined for three touchdowns in the final 3:06 of regulation.
-But it looked like the Panthers would prevail in stunning fashion when from P.J.
+But it looked like the Panthers would prevail in stunning fashion when Moore hauled in a 62-yard scoring heave from P.J.
 Walker with 12 seconds remaining, tying the game at 34 with only an extra point needed to win it.

 But Moore yanked off his helmet during a raucous celebration in the end zone, resulting in a 15-yard unsportsmanlike conduct penalty.